Bjohns800/job-application-saver/README.md

 1. Launch the application (either by running the `.exe` file or the Python script).
 2. Paste a LinkedIn job URL into the input field.
 3. Click **Go** to:
-  -Save the job posting as a PDF.
+   - Save the job posting as a PDF.
-  -Add its details to the Excel file.
+   - Add its details to the Excel file.
 4. Review your organized job records in the Excel sheet or open individual PDFs.

 ---